mcfnord/hc/README.md

 ## Winning

 * A player loses when their turn begins with them in checkmate.
 The player who first caused a checkmate state wins.
-* You can also win by getting your king down the portal.
+* You can also win by getting your king to the portal.

 ## Special moves